ttinoco/PFNET/python/docs/start.rst

 Getting Started
 ***************

 This section describes how to get started with PFNET in Python.
-In particular, it covers required packages, installation, and provides a quick example showing how to use this package.
+In particular, it covers required packages, installation, and provides a simple example showing how to use this package.

 .. _start_requirements: